4GeeksAcademy/html-tutorial-exercises-course/exercises/09-formatting-Text/README.es.md

 - A.A.
 Milne, If I May

-After all, new generations have this things in common:
+After all, new generations have these things in common:

 + Don't like to read long texts.
-+ Have the spawn of attention of a bird.
++ Have the attention span of a bird.
 + Skip long paragraphs straight to the bullet points.
 ```